Sunday, November 23, 2008

 Vintage Ware glass-lidded containers and svelte Frigoverre Plus with slosh-proof plastic lids can be bought at www.thecontainerstore.com

-Microwavable Pyrex 18-piece glass food container sets are now on sale for $29.99 (down from $39.99) at Amazon.com, where a set of three Frigoverre glass containers is $25.95.
+Microwavable Pyrex 18-piece glass food container sets are at Amazon.com, where a set of three Frigoverre glass containers is $25.95.
 Glass baby bottles are made by Bornfree, Evenflo, Medela and Nurturepure.